 Why Would a Clinician Order an MRI Scan of the Gallbladder?

-A health care practitioner may order a gallbladder MRI scan to uncover the cause of unexplained abdominal pain, which may point to hidden gallstones, biliary tract infections, obstructions in the pancreatic duct, or an untreated case of pancreatitis.
-In addition to CT scans or X-rays, health practitioners often use MRI images to aid in diagnosis of gallbladder disease.
+A healthcare practitioner may order a gallbladder MRI scan to uncover the cause of unexplained abdominal pain, which may point to hidden gallstones, biliary tract infections, obstructions in the pancreatic duct, or an untreated case of pancreatitis9.
+In addition to CT scans or X-rays, health practitioners often use MRI images to aid in the diagnosis of gallbladder disease.

 Once an imaging test has been conducted, the health practitioner uses the images to help inform their understanding of the patient’s symptoms and decide whether surgery to remove the gallbladder, called a cholecystectomy, is necessary.